dwivedishubham545/Computer-2-Computer-Organisation/README.md

 ## Acknowledgments

-- Thanks to Dr. Alok Kumar (HOD, IT Department, UIET Kanpur) for helping through out wprking on this project.
+- Thanks to Dr. Alok Kumar (HOD, IT Department, UIET Kanpur) for helping through out working on this project.